iLert/docs/integrations/datadog/inbound.md

 ## FAQ <a id="faq"></a>

-**Are alerts in iLert automatically resolved?**
+**Are alerts in ilert automatically resolved?**

-Yes, as soon as an Incident is closed in Datadog, the corresponding Alert is automatically resolved in iLert.
+Yes, as soon as an Incident is closed in Datadog, the corresponding Alert is automatically resolved in ilert.

-**Can I link Datadog to several alert sources in iLert?**
+**Can I link Datadog to several alert sources in ilert?**

 Yes, create a webhook in Datadog for each alert source.